py (erlang_python v2.3.1)

 Call a Python function synchronously.

-Call a Python function with keyword arguments.
+Call a Python function with keyword arguments or on a named pool.

-Call a Python function asynchronously with kwargs.
+Fire-and-forget Python function call with context or kwargs.

-Call with explicit context and kwargs.
+Fire-and-forget Python function call with context and kwargs.

 Deactivate the current virtual environment.
 Restores sys.path to its original state.